 |9:30 pm||All participants must be in their residence|

 |11:00 pm||Lights out (on Fridays and Saturdays this may be one hour later)|

 - Morning classes are taught in Stanford classrooms or other instructional spaces, and are led by the course instructor.

-- After lunch, students may attend a study session supervised by the teaching assistants, and typically held in their residences.
+- After lunch, participants may attend a study session supervised by the Teaching Assistants, and typically held in their residences.
 These sessions usually consist of one-on-one conferences, small group discussion sessions, projects, labs, or independent work.

-- The afternoon activity period provides a range of options for students to choose from, including sports, games, arts and crafts, local excursions to downtown Palo Alto or the Stanford Shopping Center, and other group activities which allow students to get to know other Summer Institutes students outside of their residence and course.
+- The afternoon activity period provides a range of options including sports, games, arts and crafts, local excursions to downtown Palo Alto or the Stanford Shopping Center, and other group activities that allow participants to get to know other Summer Institutes participants outside their residence and course.
 All activities are supervised by the Residential Counselors.

-Field trips to exciting cultural and natural attractions are scheduled for one day each weekend, and the other weekend day will have open-ended free time as well as an offering of enjoyable activities.
+Field trips to cultural and natural attractions are scheduled for one day each weekend.
+The other weekend day will offer open-ended free time as well as a choice of activities.